GuyARoss/Summarizer.Net/README.md

 #### Adjusting the Rating Weight
 The node proximity summarizer has support for changing how high it should score statement velocity based off of how far both parent & child statement nodes are from the original index structure.

-__Note__: Higher values will saturate all other summarization methods.The recommended range is between 0.2-3
+__Note__: Higher values will saturate all other summarization methods.
+The recommended range is between 0.2-3

 ```c#
 using Summarizer.Core;